 a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?

+Shared stair and roof

-No b.
+b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?